Deploy and Roll Out PTC

 Required Order of Operations

-Warning: If ZIA rules are activated before Artifactory is configured or before certificate trust works for your package clients, installs can fail with SSL errors (missing or untrusted CA) or HTTP errors (Artifactory not ready).
-That can be disruptive at scale.
-Mandatory mass reboots alone do not fix this: remind people that new terminals or an IDE restart pick up updated environment variables.
-Always follow the sequence above.
+Warning: If ZIA rules are activated before Artifactory is configured or before certificate trust works for your package clients, installs can fail with SSL errors or HTTP errors.
+New terminal sessions or an IDE restart are usually required after env updates.

 Gradual Rollout Recommendation